JoeyTawadrous/Twitter-Auto-Pilot/README.md

 # Twitter-Auto-Pilot
-TweetPal.io allows you to automate common Twitter activities such as following & unfollowing Twitter accounts, following users back, favoriting tweets that match a search query, sending messages to users who are following you.
+TweetPal allows you to automate common Twitter activities such as following & unfollowing Twitter accounts, following users back, favoriting tweets that match a search query, sending messages to users who are following you.

 # Features